emutelab/emutelab/_posts/2019-02-26-sonicwriting.md

 Bloomsbury has a discount code that can be used on check-out when purchasing the book on the <a href="http://www.bloomsbury.com/9781501313868">Bloomsbury website</a> : "GLR MP6"

+<b>NOTE: As of March 1st, 2019, the book is out of print! - Bloomsbury is printing more and we will let people know when it is available again.</b>

 <a href="https://bloomsburycp3.codemantra.com/viewer/5c58b483713c090001cc13c9">
 <img border="0" alt="W3Schools" src="/img/sonicwriting.jpg">
 </a>